 We’ve reviewed and ranked the best prepaid debit cards for teens in 2019.
 Here are all the details, including the features, fees, and limits important to parents and teens.

 For teens, prepaid debit cards can provide an easy way to track and manage their money.
-They also offer the convenience and security of making purchases, just like using a credit card or checking account debit card.
+And they offer the convenience and security of a credit card or checking account debit card.

-For parents, providing their teens with a prepaid card can act as a gentle introduction to money management and financial independence while still allowing for some parental oversight.
-For both teens and parents, making the best choice among prepaid card offerings requires being informed about the differences.
+For both teens and parents, making the best choice among teen cards requires being informed about the differences.
 We’ve researched the options to provide you with that information.

-In making our recommendations, we’ve looked at prepaid cards that are specifically marketed as prepaid cards for teens.
+In making our recommendations, we’ve looked at prepaid cards that are marketed explicitly as teen prepaid cards.
 But we’ve also looked at other cards that provide features that make them a good fit for teens or students.

 In ranking the cards, we’ve evaluated (1) convenience, (2) parental controls, (3) additional features that would be useful to parents and teens, (4) card limits, such as card balance and spending limits, and of course, (5) fees to use the card.

 1. FamZoo Prepaid CardFamZoo prepaid card show a thoughtful approach to the money-management needs of families with teens.
 The FamZoo card offers educational tools to help teens develop good habits.
 Those features, along with its low cost, are why it tops our list of the Best Prepaid Cards for Teens.

 With FamZoo, parents can automate allowance payments from their primary card.
 Or parents can link allowance to chores or other behaviors they want to encourage.
 They can even charge their teens a penalty for incomplete chores (ouch!) or put their teen’s account on hold altogether (double ouch!).